anonfaded/fadeboard/README.md

 # fadeboard
 Dodge censorship!! - your words, your way!
-(Will update readme soon, we are under construction!)
+(Will update readme soon, under construction!)